What is Oktoberfest Beer? And what makes it Special?

 Hofbräu-

 In 1589, the Hofbräu was opened as a ducal brewery (meaning royal brewery) in the middle of Munich.
-In 1939 it became a state owned brewery.
-The famous Hofbräuhaus can still be found on the Plätzl in Munich.
-And you can drink their strong-ish Wiesn beer in the Hofbräu tent, and in the original Munich folk singer tent “Zur Schönheitskönigin”.
+In 1939, it became a state-owned brewery.
+You’ll find the famous Hofbräuhaus located on the Plätzl in Munich.
+And during Oktoberfest, you can enjoy their strong-ish Wiesn beer in the Hofbräu tent, as well as in the original Munich folk singer tent, “Zur Schönheitskönigin”.

 Löwenbräu-

-Although it’s been around probably since the 14th century, Löwenbräu wasn’t officially it’s official name until 1746.
+Although it’s been around since the 14th century, Löwenbräu wasn’t officially given its name until 1746.
 At one point, it was the largest brewery in Munich.
-Today it’s consolidated in the Spaten-Franziskaner-Löwenbräu Group.
-Look for the Giant ROARING lion, and you will find the Löwenbräu tent serving their 6.1% Löwenbräu-Wiesntrunk.
+Today, it’s consolidated in the Spaten-Franziskaner-Löwenbräu Group.
+Look for the Giant ROARING lion, and you will find the Löwenbräu tent serving their 6.1% Löwenbräu Wiesntrunk.
 You will also find their beer in the Schützen tent and in the small Haxnbraterei.

 Spaten-

-Spaten Brewery was founded in 1397, and they were the first brewery to introduce the bestselling “Münchner Hell” (Munich Pale) back in 1894.
-You can find Spaten’s 5.9% Wiesn beer, together with their partner Franziskaner, served in the Schottenhamel Tent (where the Mayor of Munich taps the first keg to open the Oktoberfest.
-Spaten is also served in the Ochsenbraterei, at the Glöckle Wirt, in the Marstall, at the Goldenen Hahn, in the Wirtshaus im Schichtl, and in the Kalbsbraterei.
+Spaten Brewery, founded in 1397, was the first brewery to introduce the bestselling “Münchner Hell” (Munich Pale) in 1894.
+You can find Spaten’s 5.9% Wiesn beer, together with their partner Franziskaner, served in the Schottenhamel Tent, where the Mayor of Munich taps the first keg to open the Oktoberfest.
+Spaten is also served at the Ochsenbraterei, the Glöckle Wirt, the Marstall, the Goldenen Hahn, the Wirtshaus im Schichtl, and the Kalbsbraterei.
 You can find Franziskaner Feisinger’s Kas- und Weinstubn.

 Hacker-Pschorr

 The Hacker -Pschorr brewery dates back to 1417.
-They first came together with the hyphenated name in the 18th century after the marriage of Joseph Pschorr and Maria Theresia Hacker, then later it split into separate breweries for a while when sons couldn’t get along.
+They first came together under the hyphenated name in the 18th century, following the marriage of Joseph Pschorr and Maria Theresia Hacker.
+Later, the partnership split into separate breweries when the sons were unable to get along.
 In 1972, Hacker and Pschorr re-merged.
-Today you can find their 5.8% beer at the Hacker festival tent, the Pschorr festival tent Bräurosl, and in the Herzkasperl festival tent on the Oide Wiesn.
+Today, you can drink their 5.8% beer at the Hacker festival tent, the Pschorr festival tent Bräurosl, and in the Herzkasperl festival tent on the Oide Wiesn.
 Also find it at Heimer Enten- und Hühnerbraterei, the Fisch Bäda, and Poschner’s Hühner- und Entenbraterei.

 Paulaner-

 The Paulaner order of monks began brewing Paulaner beer in 1634, making this brewery the baby of the group.
-Originally, it was only brewed for monks, and served to the public at festivals.
-You can drink the 6% Oktoberfest Bier in the Paulaner Festzelt, the Armbrustschützenzelt, the Käfer tent, the Kuffler’s Weinzelt (as wheat beer until 9 p.m.), the Heinz Wurst- und Hühnerbraterei, the Vinzenzmurr Metzger Stubn, the Munich Knödelei, and the Zum Stiftl festival tent.
+Originally, it was brewed only for monks and served to the public at festivals.
+Today, you can drink the 6% Oktoberfest Bier in the Paulaner Festzelt, the Armbrustschützenzelt, the Käfer tent, the Kuffler’s Weinzelt (as wheat beer until 9 p.m.), the Heinz Wurst- und Hühnerbraterei, the Vinzenzmurr Metzger Stubn, the Munich Knödelei, and the Zum Stiftl festival tent.

-If only six breweries can make Oktoberfest beer, then where did my local brewery’s Octoberfest beer come from?
+If only six breweries can make Oktoberfest beer, then where did my local brewery’s Oktoberfest beer come from?

-Due to the popularity of the German Oktoberfest and the beers they serve, beer drinkers from around the world clamored for a chance to have a taste (without paying the airfare).
-And they also wanted the opportunity to drink the famous beers of Oktoberfest in their homes and local eateries.
+Due to the popularity of the German Oktoberfest and the beers it serves, beer drinkers from around the world clamored for a chance to taste them without paying the airfare.
+They also wanted the opportunity to enjoy the famous beers of Oktoberfest at home and in local eateries.

-While these beers are not official Oktoberfest beers, many breweries do claim to follow the same rules that the six official breweries follow.
+While these beers are not officially Oktoberfest beers, many breweries claim to follow the same rules as the six official breweries.

 what is oktoberfest beer